pydata/xarray/doc/user-guide/weather-climate.rst

 :py:meth:`xarray.DataArray.convert_calendar`).
 Here, like elsewhere in xarray, the ``use_cftime`` argument controls which datetime backend is used in the output.
-The default (``None``) is to use ``pandas`` when possible, i.e. when the calendar is standard and dates starting with 1582-10-15. use ``pandas`` when possible, i.e. when the calendar is standard and dates are within 1678 and 2262.
+The default (``None``) is to use ``pandas`` when possible, i.e. when the calendar is standard and dates starting with 1582-10-15.

 .. ipython:: python